DeepPavlovAdmin/convai/README.md

 # Model Submission

-To submit an entry, create a private repo with your model that works with our evaluation code, and share it with the following github accounts:  edinan@fb.com, jaseweston@gmail.com.
+To submit an entry, create a private repo with your model that works with our evaluation code, and share it with the following github accounts:  edinan@fb.com, jaseweston@gmail.com, jju@fb.com.

 We will then run the automatic evaluations and update the leaderboard.
 You can submit a maximum of once per month.
-We will use the same code for computing human evaluations when the submission system is locked in September.
+We will use the same code for computing human evaluations when the submission system is locked on September 30th.

 # Schedule

-Up until September 1st competitors will be able to submit models (source code) to be evaluated on the hidden test set using automated metrics (which we will run on our servers).
+Up until September 30th competitors will be able to submit models (source code) to be evaluated on the hidden test set using automated metrics (which we will run on our servers).

 Ability to submit a model for evaluation by automatic metrics to be displayed on the leaderboard will be available by April 6th.
 The current leaderboards will be visible to all competitors.